Justin Hollander

 Biography

-Dr. Hollander's research has been supported through grants from the Urban Land Institute, the Lincoln Institute of Land Policy, the Government of Canada, Government of Quebec, City of New York, Abell Foundation, 1772 Foundation, and the Appraisers Research Foundation.
+Dr. Hollander's research has been supported through grants from the U.S. Department of State, Urban Land Institute, the Lincoln Institute of Land Policy, the Government of Canada, Government of Quebec, City of New York, Abell Foundation, 1772 Foundation, and the Appraisers Research Foundation.
 He is regularly called upon as an expert for a variety of media sources on urban issues, including The New York Times, TIME Magazine, USA Today, NPR, and C-SPAN.
 He also hosts an iTunes podcast, "Cognitive Urbanism".
 Learn more here: https://jholla03.pages.tufts.edu/